chisness/pokercamp/_posts/2024-04-25-expected-value.md

 ## EV Reference Points
 Note that from the point of the allin, the fold is always $0$.
 Let's consider the same example, but with overall profits on the hand rather than from that river decision point.

+One important note is that once chips are in the pot, they are no longer ours, so calculations from any particular point do not assume that chips previously put in the pot are losses.

 - Call and win: Win the $150$ pot, half is your profit, so $75$
 - Call and lose: Lose the $150$ pot, half is your loss, so $-75$